-Sign up for a free GreenSock account to gain access to CustomEase, a tool that lets you create literally any ease imaginable (unlimited control points).
+Sign up for a free GreenSock account to gain access to CustomEase which lets you create literally any ease imaginable (unlimited control points).
 It's in the download zip at GreenSock.com (when you're logged in).

 Sign up anytime.

-Head over to the GreenSock forums which are an excellent resource for learning and getting questions answered.
+GreenSock forums are an excellent resource for learning and getting your questions answered.
 Report any bugs there too please (it's also okay to file an issue on Github if you prefer).

 GreenSock's standard "no charge" license can be viewed at http://greensock.com/standard-license.
 Club GreenSock members are granted additional rights.
 See http://greensock.com/licensing/ for details.
 Why doesn't GreenSock use an MIT (or similar) open source license, and why is that a good thing?
 This article explains it all: http://greensock.com/why-license/

 Copyright (c) 2008-2018, GreenSock.
 All rights reserved.